josdoaitran/webdriverio-everything/install_yarn.md

 You need to type the following command in the terminal

 `curl -o- -L https://yarnpkg.com/install.sh | bash`

 NOTE: the above command works for both Linux and macOS.

+## Ubuntu/Debian (Linux)
+*Method 1: Using npm manager.*

+It’s valid to use the standard method to install with npm, using the following commands in the terminal

+`npm install --global yarn`

 ## Referencess: